RetroPie/RetroPie-Docs/docs/Xbox-360-Controller.md

+## Wireless Receiver

-**Note** that if you have wireless controllers you will need a wireless receiver plugged into your raspberry pi (Official Microsoft xbox360 receiver, or knock offs like zettaguard, VicTsing also work.
-Play and charge cables will not work.
-You need a wireless receiver), then to connect:
+To use wireless Xbox 360 controllers, you will also need a USB wireless receiver plugged into your Raspberry Pi.
+The Official Microsoft Xbox 360 receiver or a generic brand like zettaguard, VicTsing will work.
+You can pair multiple controllers to a single wireless receiver.
+Play and charging cables will not work.

+To pair your controller(s) with the wireless receiver:

+- turn on your wireless Xbox 360 controller (hold down the Guide button)
-- press the button on the receiver
+- press the connect button on the receiver (green light will start flash)
-- then press the tiny wireless button on the top of the controller
+- then press the tiny connect button on the top of the controller
-- you may need to repeat for each controller
+- you will need to repeat these steps to pair each additional controller

-## Automatic Configuration (Easiest)
+# Automatic Configuration (Easiest)

-## Xpad Driver:
+## Xpad Driver

 Starting with the RetroPie 4.1 SD image, the Xpad driver is enabled by default and the following steps are unnecessary.